fetzu/ImpressionMovieMaker/README.md

   Options:
     -h --help
+    -v                Verbose mode.
+    -z                Zen/silent mode (almost nothing is logged to the terminal).
+    -p                DEV: Shows the arguments passed to the program and details of clipTrimmer™.
+    -b                BeatMode: cuts to the beat of the song [default mode].
-    -s                For hipsters: randomises the sequencing of the rushes.
+    -o                OnsetMode: cuts to the onsets of the song.
     -d                Drone mode: rushes longer than 1 minute are used.
 Warning: memory consuming and possibly unstable.
-    -v                Verbose mode.
-    -z                "zen"/silent mode (almost nothing is logged to the terminal).
-    -p                DEV: Shows the arguments passed to the program.
+    -s                For hipsters: randomises the sequencing of the rushes.
 ```